-From 19 May 2020, students can register and start their applications.
-Students and centres are linked by a buzzword, created by the UCAS correspondent in the adviser portal, and added by students when registering in Apply.
+From 18 May 2021, students can register and start their applications.
+Students and centres are linked by a buzzword, created by the UCAS registered centre correspondent in the adviser portal, and added by students when registering in the application.
 All students linked to centres can be viewed in the adviser portal.
 Further information can be found in section 2.2.